Yuan-ManX/AIGC-Development-VAE-List/README.md

 # AIGC Development VAE List

-This is a library of models for artificial intelligence-generated art, containing many algorithms and models for artistic content creation.
+This is a library of models for artificial intelligence-generated art, containing many VAE algorithms and models for artistic content creation.

 * codebook
 * decoder